phillipjoveski/churchhill-house-html-css/docs/module-1/design-1.md

 As a new student, or even a student with existing knowledge of the field, it is super important to first understand the area in which you are working.
 By that I mean you should be familar with current Web design trends, conventions and common attributes.

 ## Web Design research
-Use these links to start your research process.
+Use these links to start your research process:

 *   [Site Inspire](https://www.siteinspire.com)
 *   [Httpster](https://httpster.net/2018/jan/)
 *   [Awwards](https://www.awwwards.com)

+!!! tip
+    There are heaps more, just try Googling 'web design inspiration'

 ## What to look for...